 Going into his match with undefeated Nicaraguan great, Roman “Chocolatito” Gonzalez, several respected commentators had warned that Sor Rungvisai would be a tough customer.
 A natural 115-pounder, he was also the former WBC champion, only losing his title via a technical decision to the man whom Gonzalez dethroned, highly-rated Mexican Carlos Cuadras.
 He had also posted solid stoppage wins over the likes of Jose Salgado and Yota Sato, and carried a KO ratio of over 80%, huge for the lower weight classes.
 However, a closer look at his record reveals several anomalies.

-Incredibly, the list of debutants on Srisaket Sor Rungvisai’s record also included the last two opponents he faced prior to meeting the world’s best pound-for-pound boxer, and another two he had faced while owner of the WBC’s world championship.
+Incredibly, the list of debutants on Srisaket Sor Rungvisai’s record also included the last three opponents he faced prior to meeting the world’s best pound-for-pound boxer, and another two he had faced while owner of the WBC’s world championship.
 In fact, as well as knocking out two boxers making their debut in the period between winning his WBC belt in May 2013 and losing it to Cuadras a year later, he also stopped fighters with records of 0-1-0 and 1-3-1 – though thankfully, none of these were defences of the title.

-What on earth the boxing board in Thailand was thinking sanctioning these men to step into the ring against a bonafide world champion is a mystery.
+What on earth the boxing board in Thailand was thinking sanctioning these men to step into the ring against a bona fide world champion is a mystery.
 Boxing regulatory bodies are supposedly there to protect the health and safety of the fighters, but in Thailand, at least going by Sor Rungvisai’s record, this does not appear to be the case.

 Making matters worse, in the 14 contests since losing to Cuadras in May 2014, the combined record of Sor Rungvisai’s opposition was 181-182-21.
 You would have been forgiven for thinking these stats suggested the Thai did not have the requisite pedigree to trouble the world’s finest pugilist.
 Compounding that feeling was the fact that every one of his defeats had come in the only four fights he had ever boxed outside of his home country.

-A minute into the third round, the boxers banged heads and a nasty cut was opened over Gonzalez’s right eye.
+A minute into the third, the boxers banged heads and a nasty cut was opened over Gonzalez’s right eye.
 The two men proceeded to trade leather, but after a rocky start the champion started to find his rhythm.
 Sor Rungvisai was game and still throwing hard shots, but Chocolatito was by far the more accurate puncher.
-In the sixth, after landing a series of pinpoint body shots and visibly hurting Sor Rungvisai, the referee also deducted a point from the Thai as the fighters clashed heads yet again, effectively cancelling out the extra point he had earned from dropping Gonzalez.
+In the sixth, after landing a series of pinpoint body shots and visibly hurting Sor Rungvisai, the referee deducted a point from the Thai as the fighters clashed heads yet again, effectively cancelling out the extra point he had earned from dropping Gonzalez.

 Going into the second half of the contest then, the brilliant Nicaraguan had survived an early knockdown, a number of head clashes, and a nasty cut to regain firm control of the bout.
 All three judges awarded him rounds 3, 4, 5 and 6 – with the exception of one judge, who gave Sor Rungvisai the 4th – and he took a 57-55 lead on all three cards.